hestiacp/hestiacp/docs/docs/reference/cli.md

 v-list-sys-languages json
 ```

-This function for obtaining the available languages for HestiaCP
+This function for obtaining the available languages for DevCP
 Output is always in the ISO language code

 ## v-list-sys-mail-status